jamalfrnk/ContingencyTables_R/README.md

        ##      female    male
        ##         466     843

- If we want to understand the number of males and females of a particular age group we can produce a cross classificatin table:
+ If we want to understand the number of males and females of a particular age group we can produce a cross classification table:

-       # cross classification counts for gender by age
+       # cross classification counts for age by sex (gender)
        table(TitanicSurvival.csv$age, TitanicSurvival.csv$sex)
        ##
        ##                female    male